Skip to main content

 1. Go to Settings and select Assessments (or Codes).

 2. Find the assessment code you want to customize and open its actions menu (⋯) in the Name column, then click Edit.
+The Edit assessments dialog opens with that code selected.

 • Click one of the six Default Colors swatches (green, light green, yellow, orange, red, or gray)